 The use of (visible and infrared reflectance spectroscopy) VIRS relies on the fact that atoms and molecules absorb and emit electromagnetic radiation because of electro transition and molecular vibration [51].
 Identification and quantification of different chemicals can be achieved based on emission and absorption spectra.
 In soil contamination monitoring, VIRS captures reflectance energy from the land surface with the reflectance spectra informing us of the soil composition [52].
 Certain organic soil contaminants, such as polycyclic aromatic hydrocarbons (PAH) and petroleum hydrocarbons (collectively termed total petroleum hydrocarbons (TPH)), are often detectable in visible and infrared reflectance spectra [53], [54].
 In the case of heavy metals, direct monitoring can only be achieved at concentrations that rarely occur in the field (e.g., 4000 mg/kg in the case of Cd) [55]–[57].
 Fortunately, interactions between trace levels of heavy metals and more abundant soil components (e.g. clay, organic matter and Fe oxides) provides an opportunity to detect them indirectly [58], [59].
 Another way of detecting trace levels of metals is to monitor vegetation spectra because of the influence contaminants exert on plant physiology [50].
 Specific mechanisms for predicting soil pollutants are introduced in this section.

 In [60] VNIR used as Visible/near-infrared reflectance.
 In Remote sensing, VNIR spectroscopy have been used as rapid and practical approaches for determining the distribution of heavy metals [44].
 Many researches have confirmed that high concentrations of heavy metals represent electromagnetic spectrum features within the VNIR region [52] and these spectral characteristics can be employed to estimate heavy metal concentrations [61].
-Fe oxide, clay and organic matter contents of the soil affect spectral intensity [52], [62], [63], which can have an impact on the predictability of soil properties [64].
+Iron oxide, clay and organic matter contents of the soil affect spectral intensity [52], [62], [63], which can have an impact on the predictability of soil properties [64].
 It is suggested the utilization of VNIR ranges (400–2500 nm) of electromagnetic spectrum for the detection of Pb, Cr, V, Ti, Cu, Zn and Mn in the soil.
 They demonstrated the positive relationships between the digital values of a satellite image within 400–510 nm and Pb, Zn and Cr between the ranges of 580–625, 630–690, 770–895 nm and other heavy metals.
 The linear relationships provided for Zn, Cr and Pb demonstrated an R2 of 0.95, 0.85 and 0.83, respectively.

 Molecular vibration